CafOverflow/foondo-backend/README.md

 npm run install
 ```

-With your keys in place and express dependencies installed, you should be good to go.
+With your keys in place and dependencies installed, you should be good to go.

 ### Running:

-* To run at development mode with nodemon
+* To run in development mode with nodemon
 ``` shell
 npm run restart
 ```

-* To run at production mode
+* To run in production mode
 ``` shell
 npm run start-production
 ```